kkuderko/powershell/README.md

 # powershell
-Set of handy PowerShell scripts
+Set of handy PowerShell scripts for everyday admin